jasancheg/project/README.markdown

-This is the readme file of teh application, it is just a testing of how git works
+# Git Essentials (learning git)

+This is the README file for the fake project I'm using to learn Git.
+For make it I'm waching in the official documentation and checking in a couple of courses by Tuts+

+All Rights reserved.
+September 2014.
+Jose Antonio Sanchez